No Net Cost

 Pre and Post Tax Deductions

-Each pay cycle, premiums are paid post tax by each participating employee for a limited benefit medical indemnity plan.
-Participating employees wages / salary are reduced to fund a wellness program offered through a Section 125 cafeteria plan.
+With some plans premiums are paid post tax by each participating employee for a limited benefit medical indemnity plan.
+In other plans qualified medical expenses are reimbursed.
+Participating employees wages / salary are reduced to fund a Limited Medical Plan with Wellness Benefits offered through a Section 125 cafeteria plan.
 This reduction is deemed to be on a pre-tax basis and excluded from taxable income, per IRS Code Section 125 Rules.